 Creating a Service start

-How to create a page to provide information and links for an online service or tool.
+How to use Content Publisher to create a webpage providing information and links for an online service or tool.

 When to create a Service start

 Create a Service start when you want to:

 - link to an online service, tool or transaction outside bath.ac.uk (Agresso, iTrent, Moodle, car parking permit application, and so on)

 - explain what the service does and how to use it